danielmitterdorfer/benchmarking-talk/README.md

 This project contains a purposefully flawed hand-written microbenchmark and a corresponding microbenchmark using the Java Microbenchmarking Harness ([JMH](http://openjdk.java.net/projects/code-tools/jmh)).

-It accompanies a short talk on microbenchmarking at the [Software Performance Meetup Group](http://www.meetup.com/Software-Performance-Meetup-Group/) in Munich.
+It accompanies a short talk on microbenchmarking at the [Software Performance Meetup Group](http://www.meetup.com/Software-Performance-Meetup-Group/) in Munich ([Slides](http://daniel.mitterdorfer.name/talks/2014/jmh-microbenchmarking-munich/)).

 # Getting Started